IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 DataONE
 +++++++

 `DataONE <https://dataone.org/>`_ is a community driven program providing access to data across multiple `member repositories <https://www.dataone.org/network/>`_, supporting enhanced search and discovery of Earth and environmental data.
 Membership is free and is most easily achieved by providing schema.org data via `science-on-schema.org <https://science-on-schema.org>`_ metadata markup on dataset landing pages, support for which is native in Dataverse.
-Learn more about joining the network `here <https://www.dataone.org/jointhenetwork/>`_.
+Dataverse installations are welcome `join the network <https://www.dataone.org/jointhenetwork/>`_ to have their datasets included.

 Research Data Preservation
 --------------------------